 Light- and temperature-dependent primary emissions of alkanoic acids from the stomata of plants have been reported previously (Kesselmeier et al., 1998), and could contribute to their observed diurnal increases (Fig. 2).
 However, vegetation in the region is sparse, particularly during the hot, dry Front Range summer.
-Further, the near-surface source persists through both day and night, while biogenic emissions typically cease during the night when stomata are closed and photosynthesis has stopped.
+Further, the near-surface source persists through both day and night, while biogenic light-dependent emissions typically cease during the night when stomata are closed and photosynthesis has stopped.
 Soil emissions are another plausible source of alkanoic acids, but typically thought to be minor (Sanhueza and Andreae, 1991; Enders et al., 1992).
 We thus expect that biogenic sources of the alkanoic acids were minor during the campaign.

-Traffic emissions are a primary, and potentially secondary, source of propionic, butyric, and valeric acid.
-These compounds have been observed as primary and secondary emissions from automobile exhaust (Kawamura et al., 1985; Kawamura et al., 2000; Friedman et al., 2017).
-Peaks in the diel profiles of these compounds between 09:00 - 10:00 are consistent with morning rush-hour traffic and NOx (Fig. S4).
-NOx is commonly used as a tracer for near-field automobile emissions (Abeleira et al., 2017).
+Traffic emissions are a primary, and potentially secondary, source of propionic, butyric, and valeric acids.
+These compounds have been observed as primary and secondary emissions from automobile exhaust (Kawamura et al., 1985, 2000; Friedman et al., 2017).
+Peaks in the diel profiles of these compounds between 09:00 and 10:00 are consistent with morning rush-hour traffic and NO_x (Fig. S5).
+NO_x is commonly used as a tracer for near-field automobile emissions (Abeleira et al., 2017).
 CO is also an effective tracer for primary automobile emissions in the Front Range (Abeleira et al., 2017).
-Propionic, butyric, and valeric acid correlate particularly well with CO during morning rush-hour periods ( $r^2 = 0.635$ for propionic, $r^2 = 0.615$ for butyric, and $r^2 = 0.721$ for valeric), suggesting that traffic dominated the source of these acids during that time.
-Correlations between the three acids and CO throughout the entire timeseries were lower ( $r^2 = 0.237$ for propionic, $r^2 = 0.062$ for butyric, and $r^2 = 0.128$ for valeric), indicating that other sources influenced their gas-phase mixing ratios throughout the rest of the day.
-Much like CO, propionic, butyric, and valeric acid showed noticeable increases in measured mixing ratios from winds between 90° -180° during morning rush-hour periods, consistent with the hypothesis that nearby traffic dominated the propionic, butyric, and valeric acid sources during morning rush hour (Fig. 4).
+Propionic, butyric, and valeric acids correlate particularly well with CO during morning rush-hour periods ($r^2 = 0.635$ for propionic, $r^2 = 0.615$ for butyric, and $r^2 = 0.721$ for valeric), suggesting that traffic dominated the source of these acids during that time.
+Correlations between the three acids and CO throughout the entire time series were lower ($r^2 = 0.237$ for propionic, $r^2 = 0.062$ for butyric, and $r^2 = 0.128$ for valeric), indicating that other sources influenced their gas-phase mixing ratios throughout the rest of the day.
+Much like CO, propionic, butyric, and valeric acids showed noticeable increases in measured mixing ratios from winds between 90 and 180° during morning rushhour periods, consistent with the hypothesis that nearby traffic dominated the propionic, butyric, and valeric acid sources during morning rush hour (Fig. 4).
 McDuffie et al. (2016) and Zaragoza et al. (2017) have shown that wind direction analysis alone is not effective for determining the direction/magnitude of upwind sources near BAO, due to significant mixing and recirculation of air near the site.
-However, we use these profiles merely to show that these acids share the same incoming air parcels measured at the site as CO-i.e. these compounds are transported to the site from the same traffic source, irrespective of the exact direction of this source relative to the site.
-Formic acid behaves quite differently from the other alkanoic acids with respect to a potential traffic source.
-While automobile emissions are a known production source of formic acid (Kawamura et al., 1985; Kawamura et al., 2000; Friedman et al., 2017), formic acid did not exhibit a morning rush hour maximum, was only weakly correlated to CO during rush hour ( $r^2 = 0.026$ ), and did not share the rush hour directionality with the other acids (Fig. 4).
-Despite the demonstrable traffic source of propionic, butyric and valeric acid, there is little evidence that traffic was the near-surface source observed in the vertical profiles (Fig. 3).
+However, we use these profiles merely to show that these acids share the same incoming air parcels measured at the site as CO - i.e., these compounds are transported to the site from the same traffic source, irrespective of the exact direction of this source relative to the site.
+Formic acid behaves guite differently from the other alkanoic acids with respect to a potential traffic source.
+While automobile emissions are a known production source of formic acid (Kawamura et al., 1985, 2000; Friedman et al., 2017), formic acid did not exhibit a morning rush hour maximum, was only weakly correlated to CO during rush hour ($r^2 = 0.026$), and did not share the rush hour directionality with the other acids (Fig. 4).
+Despite the demonstrable importance of traffic emissions as a source of alkanoic acids in the troposphere during morning rushhour periods, the reduction of these emissions during other times of day make it unlikely that traffic was the dominant surface-level alkanoic acid source persisting throughout the noon, night, and morning vertical profiles (Fig. 3).